 - If your dog is standing, wrap your arms around your dog’s belly below the ribs.

-- If your dog is laying, roll him to his side and place one hand on his belly, below the rib cage, and the other on his back, a little higher up than your other hand.
+- If your dog is lying, roll him to his side and place one hand on his belly, below the rib cage, and the other on his back, a little higher up than your other hand.

 - Using a quick but firm motion, push up and forward.